Tony Tanti: International career

 Internationally, Tanti played for Canada at the 1983 World Junior Championships and at the World Championships in 1985, 1986, and 1987.
 He was invited to the training camp for the 1987 Canada Cup, but failed to make the team.

 Personal life

 During his tenure with the Vancouver Canucks, Tanti met his wife, Christina, who was a local.
 They have two children, son Taylor (who also plays hockey competitively) and daughter Tessa.
 Following his retirement from playing, Tanti returned to live in the West Vancouver neighbourhood and entered the flooring business.
 His company partnered with local Bosa Development (founded by Nat Bosa, who Tanti became friends with during his NHL career), among other companies to provide wholesale flooring for construction projects in Vancouver and abroad.

 In his spare time, Tanti coaches youth hockey alongside another former Canuck Dave Babych.
-He also participates sparingly with the Canucks' alumni organization.
+He also participates occasionally with the Canucks' alumni organization.

 Tanti is of Maltese heritage, with his parents both having been born in Hamrun, Malta.
 During his playing career, he had the nickname the Maltese Falcon.